 Online Master’s in Communication Programs for Students in Idaho

 For students who do not live near Boise or Pocatello, for example, students who live in Idaho Falls, Twin Falls, or Coeur d’Alene, or for students who cannot commute to campus, online programs provide access to a graduate education.
 At present, there are no in-state schools in Idaho that offer online master’s in communication programs.
-However, many out-of-state colleges and universities offer online graduate programs that accept students from Idaho.
+However, many out-of-state colleges and universities offer online graduate programs in communication that accept students from Idaho.

 (Note: For students who live in Coeur d’Alene, Gonzaga University in Spokane, WA offers an on-campus and an online Master of Arts in Communication and Leadership Studies program.)